Sponsored by Rockwell Automation and Naval Nuclear Laboratory

 Mechanical engineering sophomore Rachel Perini discusses the dangers in hip replacements and a possible solution at the Spring 2014 Contest.

-Spring 2021 marks the seventeenth running of the contest.
-Attendance of the finals now exceeds 350 people and attendance of the semi-finals runs about 100 people.
+Spring 2024 marks the 23rd running of the contest.
+Attendance of the finals now exceeds 350 people.
 Because of the excellent effort by students and their instructors in their course Effective Speaking for Engineering (CAS 100A for Engineers), this contest is raising the level of presentations among all engineering students in the College of Engineering at Pennsylvania State University.

 To raise the level of presentations given by engineering undergraduates, the Leonhard Center for the Enhancement of Engineering Education has initiated a contest in which engineering students from Penn State's College of Engineering vie to give the best 10-minute presentation that presents an engineering solution to a societal problem.
 The eight finalists arise from a nationally recognized speaking course for engineering students.
 More than 350 engineering students take this course each semester.
 Managing the contest is the Penn State student organization Utree (Undergraduate Research and Teaching Experiences in Engineering).